 Lagertha

-Lagertha impressed Ragnar to the extent that he wanted to marry her, which is when she decided to send her guard animals (a bear and great hound) onto him, ultimately an obstacle he overcome with ease.
+Lagertha impressed Ragnar to the extent that he wanted to marry her, which is when she decided to send her guard animals (a bear and a great hound) onto him, ultimately an obstacle he overcome with ease.
 So they married, but for whatever reason this did not work out in the long run, still resulting in 3 children together.

 The shield-maiden remained influential in Norway, and even sent 120 ships to support and save Ragnar in a Danish civil war later on.
 After returning to Norway, Lagertha ended up slaying her husband and claiming the kingdom in his stead.